-In Table~\ref{tab0:batch-incremental} of the main body, both \ours{} and EEC methods are tested on CIFAR-10.
-Under joint learning, LDR follows the setting in the Appendix A.4 of \citep{dai2021closedloop}.
-But we adopt the architectures of the encoder and decoder detailed in Table~\ref{arch:encoder} and Table~\ref{arch:decoder}, respectively.
-The training batch size is 1600 with 1400 epochs because the generative LDR model is generally more challenging to train than a simple classifier network as EEC does in the joint learning setting.
-For EEC, it uses the ResNet architecture from \citep{gulrajani2017improved} for the classifier, and its training batch size and training epochs are 128 and 100 respectively.
+In Table~\ref{tab0:batch-incremental} of the appendix, both \ours{} and EEC methods are tested on CIFAR-10.
+Under joint learning, CTRL follows the setting in Appendix A.4 of \citep{dai2022ctrl}, but we adopt the architectures of the encoder and decoder detailed in Table~\ref{arch:encoder} and Table~\ref{arch:decoder} respectively.
+The training batch size is 1600 over 1400 epochs because the generative CTRL model is more challenging to train than the simple classifier network that EEC uses in the joint learning setting; EEC uses the ResNet architecture from \citep{gulrajani2017improved} for the classifier, with training batch size and training epochs of 128 and 100 respectively.

-\section{Affinity between Learned Subspaces}
+\section{Affinity Between Learned Subspaces}

-As we have seen in Figure \ref{fig:cifar_10_pca_sampling_main}, the learned features of different classes are highly incoherent and their correlations form a block-diagonal pattern.
-We here conduct more quantitative analysis of the affinity among the subspaces learned for different classes.
+As we see in Figure \ref{fig:cifar_10_pca_sampling_main}, the learned features of different classes are highly incoherent and their correlations form a block-diagonal pattern.
+We here conduct more quantitative analysis of the affinity among subspaces learned for different classes.
 The analysis is done on features learned for CIFAR-10 using 10 splits with 2000 features.
-For two subspaces $\mathcal S$ and $\mathcal S'$ of dimension \textit{d} and \textit{d'} , we follow the definition of normalized affinity in \cite{soltanolkotabi2014robust}:
+For two subspaces $\mathcal S$ and $\mathcal S'$ of dimension \textit{d} and \textit{d'} , we follow the definition of normalized affinity in \citep{soltanolkotabi2014robust}:

 We calculate the $\mbox{aff}(\mathcal S, \mathcal S')$ through $\|\U^\top\U'\|_F$ where $\U$/$\U'$ is the normalized column space of features $\Z$/$\Z'$ that can be obtained by SVD.